Get E-Book

 Atomic Writes and File Watching Together

-The rename in an atomic write fires a 'rename' event on watchers.
-If you're watching a config file and a deploy script atomically replaces it, the watcher sees a rename, not a content change.
-Code that only handles 'change' events misses the update entirely.
+The rename in an atomic write usually reaches watchers as a 'rename' event.
+If you are watching a config file and a deploy script atomically replaces it, the watcher may see a rename instead of a content change.
+Code that only handles 'change' events can miss the update.

 const reload = debounce(async () => {